The-Geology-Guy/courses-application-case-study-marketing-analytics/slides/chapter_1_7bcbe1ffa6edd4d64b5ab0bbeefdeeb0.md

 This works well when all the dates must have the exact same formatting.

-such as the year-month-day format.
+such as a data set requiring the year-month-day format.

 ---